+As the need for facilitating reentry becomes more pressing, several developments have made it more difficult.
+First, a major challenge for many people with criminal records is the increasingly burdensome legal effect of those records.
 Apart from impairment of self-esteem and informal social stigma, a criminal conviction negatively affects an individual's legal status.
 For many years, a person convicted of, say, a drug felony, lost his right to vote for a period of time or for life, could not possess a firearm, and was barred from service in the military and on juries, state and federal, civil and criminal.
 If a non-citizen, the convicted person could be deported.
 These disabilities have been called "collateral consequences" "civil disabilities" and "collateral sanctions."
 The term "collateral sanction" is used here to mean a legal disability that occurs by operation of law because of a conviction but is not part of the sentence for the crime.
 It is "collateral" because it is not part of the direct sentence.
 It is a "sanction" because it applies because and only because of conviction of a criminal offense.

 In recent years, collateral sanctions have been increasing.
-To identify just some of those applicable to persons with felony drug convictions, 1987 legislation made persons with drug convictions ineligible for certain federal health care benefits;12 a 1991 law required states to revoke some driver's licenses upon conviction or lose federal funding,13 in 1993, Congress made persons with drug convictions ineligible to participate in the National and Community Service Trust Program.14 In 1996, Congress provided that persons convicted of drug offenses would automatically be ineligible for certain federal benefits;15 a year later, Congress rendered them
+To identify just some of those applicable to drug felons under federal law, 1987 legislation made drug offenders ineligible for certain federal health care benefits; 11 a 1991 law required states to revoke some drug offender's driver's licenses or lose federal funding, 12 in 1993, Congress made drug offenders ineligible to participate in the National and Community Service Trust Program.
+13 In 1996, Congress provided that persons convicted of drug offenses would automatically be ineligible for certain federal benefits; 14 a year later, Congress rendered them ineligible for the Hope Scholarship Tax Credit.
+15 In 1998, persons convicted of drug crimes were made ineligible for federal educational aid 16 and for residence in public housing.
+17 In addition, 1988 legislation authorized state and federal sentencing judges to take away eligibility for federal public benefits.
+18